groupdocs/groupdocs-blog-content/Groupdocs.Blog/2019-06-18-enable-pagination-in-wordprocessing-module/index.md

 url: /2019/06/18/enable-pagination-in-wordprocessing-module/
 author: 'Atir Tahir'
 summary: ''
-tags: []
+tags: ['GroupDocs.Editor for .NET']
-categories: ['GroupDocs.Editor for .NET', 'GroupDocs.Editor Product Family']
+categories: ['GroupDocs.Editor Product Family']
 ---

 Yes, this is right.
 Paginal mode is now implemented in GroupDocs.Editor for .NET [19.5](https://docs.groupdocs.com/display/editornet/GroupDocs.Editor+for+.NET+19.5+Release+Notes).
 How this mode will effect WordProcessing documents?
 As you know that previously, there was only _float_ mode.
 When WordProcessing documents were converted to the page-less HTML, page division was absent.
 But in this release _WordProcessing_ options class contains new _paged_ (also called _paginal_) mode.
 When _paged_ is enabled, it produces HTML markup, optimized and adjusted for per-page edit and it creates ease to enable paged editing in any of WYSIWYG-editors.